For China, Turkey missile deal a victory even if it doesn't happen

 Turkey's NATO allies were less enthusiastic about co-production and technology sharing, he added.

-Some analysts said Turkey's decision also reflected warming ties between Ankara and Beijing in recent years and a growing track record of defence cooperation.
+Some analysts said Turkey's decision also reflected warming ties between Ankara and Beijing in recent years and a growing track record of defense cooperation.

-Nihat Ali Ozcan, an analyst at Ankara-based think-tank TEPAV, said that Turkey and China already were in cooperation on short-range missile defence systems.
+Nihat Ali Ozcan, an analyst at Ankara-based think-tank TEPAV, said that Turkey and China already were in cooperation on short-range missile defense systems.

 "Co-producing these systems also requires technology transfer, and China has no restrictions on it," he said.